Leshaka/PUBobot2/README.md

 You can invite the bot to your discord server from the [web interface](https://pubobot.leshaka.xyz/) or use the direct [invite link](https://discord.com/oauth2/authorize?client_id=177021948935667713&scope=bot).

 ### Support
 Hosting the service for everyone is not free, not mentioning the actual time and effort to develop the project.
-If you enjoy the bot please subscribe on [Patreon](https://patreon.com/pubobot2) or donate any amount directly on [PayPal](https://paypal.me/leshkajm).
+If you enjoy the bot please subscribe on [Boosty](https://boosty.to/leshaka).

 ## Hosting the bot yourself